hannesdelbeke/brain/open-ended question.md

 ---
 aliases:
 - open ended question
 - open ended questions
 - openended questions
 - openended question
 - open-ended question
 - open-ended questions
+sentiment:
+- 5
+sentiment-hash: 90c5195a
+sentiment-label:
+- factual
+tags:
+- social
+- communication
 ---

 Open-ended questions force the listener to think and reflect, rather than just giving a simple yes or no answer.
 They encourage deeper conversation and drive the [[conversation]] forward.

 Open-ended questions can be emotional or practical,